awslabs/speke-reference-server/workflow/drm-vod.md

 You should have received an email with a link to the HLS-128 encrypted asset upon completion of the workflow.

+### Alternatively - Retrieving the HLS URL from Amazon DynamoDB

+1. In the AWS Management Console choose **Services** then select **DynamoDB** under Databases.
+1. Select the {stack-name} Table and Choose Items
+1. Find the GUID based on the Elemental MediaConvert Job GUID
+1. and copt the hlsURL value

 You can play the HLS streaming using:
 * Safari browser by clicking on the **Link** for the object.
 * **JW Player Stream Tester** - by copying the link for the object and inputing it to the player.  https://developer.jwplayer.com/tools/stream-tester/